OmcoGit/devops24/examinations/02/README.md

 You should get a pager displaying all available configuration values.
 How does it differ from when you run the same command in your usual home directory?

+**Answer**:
+Running ansible-config dump in your working directory shows all effective configuration values, including any overrides from your local ansible.cfg (e.g., inventory = hosts, host_key_checking = False).

+In your home directory, where there is no local ansible.cfg, only the default values are shown (e.g., inventory = /etc/ansible/hosts).

+This demonstrates that Ansible uses a hierarchy: local ansible.cfg > environment variables > defaults, and local configuration overrides the defaults.

+Additionally, in the ansible-config dump output, values from your local ansible.cfg are often highlighted in orange or yellow, while default values appear in green.
+This visually indicates which settings are overridden locally versus which ones are just defaults.